August 27, 2021

 • Add the flour (measuring it with a scale is preferred) and whisk to combine.
 Fold in the chunks of chocolate.

 • Cover the bowl with plastic wrap and set aside for 2 hours, at room temperature.
+Alternatively chill the dough for at least an hour.
 This is to allow the oat flour to hydrate and the mixture to bind.
 If you bake it too early the cookies will spread too much.

 • Preheat the oven to 350 F and line two cookie sheets with parchment paper.
 Using a cookie scoop, portion the dough into 1.5 tablespoons.
 Roll the dough balls between your palms to smooth them over.
 If you like you can stick some extra chunks of chocolate on top (press them in a little) so they are prominent when they come out of the oven.